macroquest/docs/lua/macro-to-lua.md

 table.insert(tanks, 'shd')
 ```

-To access a value directly by its index (pretty uncommon, probably):
+To access a value directly by its index:
 ```lua
 print(priests[2])
 ```